garylirocks/quickrefs/azure-storage.markdown

 - Files have true directory objects, Blobs have a flat namespace.
 - File shares can be mounted concurrently by multiple cloud or on-prem machines, Disks are exclusive to a single VM.
 - Files shares are best suited for random access workloads.

+### Authentication

+You can use Active Directory for permissions management at file-share level:

+- On-prem AD (incl.
+AD servers hosted in Azure)
+- Azure AD DS
+- Azure AD (Kerberos auth from Azure AD joined clients, user accounts must be hybrid identities)

 ### Snapshots